-Steps to enable or disable PHP extensions in cPanel:
+Steps to manage PHP extensions in cPanel:

 1. Log in to your cPanel dashboard.